Polbo á feira

-Traditionally, this diatopic use of octopus was facilitated by its inland availability as stockfish.
-In the last decades, frozen octopus has replaced dried octopus.
-Fresh octopus is not so frequently used nowadays either, as it is necessary to pound it heavily before cooking to avoid the dish becoming rubbery.
-This procedure can be skipped after freezing, which, unlike other seafood, does not alter the organoleptic properties of octopus.

 The provinces of Ourense and Lugo have a reputation for good octopus cooking.
 Fair-style octopus is the totemic food of the patron saint festivities of Lugo (San Froilán).
 Some Galician cooks specialize in this dish.
 They are usually women, known as polbeiras.
 After the modern decline of traditional rural fairs, many polbeiras (octopus restaurants) have sprouted across Galicia.
 They tend to be rustic eateries rather than fancy restaurants.

+Origins

+Its name is due to being traditionally prepared and eaten at rural fairs and romerías.
+It was a very common dish at a time when slow means of transportation made fresh seafood only available near the coast, which meant inland towns had to make do with stockfish (mainly cod, conger and octopus).